jordan4ibanez/G3N-Windows-Dependency-Script/README.md

 # G3N-Win64-Dependency-Script
  This is a simple script I created so Windows users do not have to fuss about with installing G3N and they can install it as easily as on Linux.

+This is designed to be run-in-place, as in you set it, run the script, and never look at it again until there's a major update.

 Required software:

 It is highly recommended you use the default install locations unless you want to rewrite part of the script for your specific Windows environment.